softmaterialslab/capsid-souffle/README.md

 ## Testing instructions

-* load the necessary modules; module load gsl
+* load the necessary modules; module load gsl, module load boost

-* make dataclean; make install; make clean
+* make dataclean; make install OR make cluster-install; make clean;

 * if testing on a separate folder, copy 41part and/or 41part_c